Research about the planetary plasma environment

 The ionosphere is assumed to display two distinct states, "magnetized" and "unmagnetized", depending on the penetration depth of the solar wind magnetic field.
 Accordingly, the electron transport in the ionosphere changes with varying magnetic field configurations.
 These aspects are currently being studied by the Planetary Plasma Group at MPS.

-Together with the onboard magnetometer, these instruments yield a large range of information on the dynamical processes taking place in the plasma environment of Venus.
+Together with the onboard magnetometer, these instruments yielded a large range of information on the dynamical processes taking place in the plasma environment of Venus.
 Furthermore, the current data can be compared with the measurements of the Pioneer Venus Orbiter (PVO) which investigated the planet Venus between 1980 and 1992, so that long-term variations (e.g. dependence of features on solar activity) can be explored in detail.

 Our planet Earth has an intrinsic magnetic field.
 Charged particles become trapped on these magnetic field lines, forming the Earth's magnetosphere.
 The impact of solar wind particles causes the lines facing the Sun to be compressed.
 On the other hand, the magnetic field lines facing away from the Sun get stretched and elongated, forming the Earth's magnetotail.